 With the advent of YouTube, Vimeo and other great sites, you can find short videos and how-to-videos online from a wide range of experts.
-This means, you might find yourself using a video to create your essays.
-Make your video citations ‘fabulous’ by using a few simple tricks.
+This means, you might need to cite a video as part of your essay.
+Make your video citations “fabulous” by following a few simple tricks.

 - Who uploaded it?